Kazakhstan–Mongolia relations

-Kazakhstan–Mongolia relations refers to bilateral relations between Mongolia and Kazakhstan.
-Mongolia established diplomatic relations with the Republic of Kazakhstan on January 22, 1992.
+Kazakhstan–Mongolia relations refer to bilateral relations between the Republic of Kazakhstan and Mongolia.
+The two countries established diplomatic relations on 22 January 1992, after Kazakhstan gained independence from the Soviet Union.

 The Embassy of Mongolia to Kazakhstan, Almaty opened in September 1992 and began operating in Astana in 2010.
 The diplomatic mission of Kazakhstan to Mongolia opened in 1992 in Ulaanbaatar.
-The mission was upgraded to an Embassy on January 1, 2007.
+The mission was upgraded to an Embassy on 1 January 2007.

+History

+While formal state relations were established only in the 1990s, cultural and historic relations between the two countries go back centuries.
+The two share a common Turco-Mongol tradition, both share a common Ancient East Eurasian lineage, and both had been within the nucleus of the Mongol Empire under the lead of Genghis Khan, whose identity has been disputed between them in modern day.
+In the 17th to 18th century, the Kazakh-led Kazakh Khanate fought wars against the Mongol-led Dzungar Khanate; ultimately, both khanates were destroyed by the Chinese and Russians.

+Both of what are now Kazakhstan and Mongolia had been ruled by Qing China and Tsarist Russia, and both countries were formerly Eastern Bloc countries.
+Today they share similar experiences with relations with Russia and China.
+Citizens of both countries, holding diplomatic, official, and ordinary passports, enjoy visa-free travel.
+In addition, both the Kazakh and the Mongolian languages are officially written in the Cyrillic alphabet, using identical letters.

 Political cooperation

-In October 1993, Kazakhstan's President Nursultan Nazarbayev paid his first official visit to Mongolia.
+In October 1993, then-President Nursultan Nazarbayev paid his first official visit to Mongolia.
 The Protocol on Cooperation between Khural of Mongolia and Mazhilis of Kazakhstan was signed in 2003.
 The first official visit of Mongolian President Natsagyn Bagabandi to Kazakhstan occurred in 1998.
-Nazarbayev was awarded the highest honor of Mongolia, the Order of "Erdene Ochir" ("The Precious Rod"), for his contribution to the development of bilateral relations during his official visit to Mongolia in the summer of 2008.
+Nazarbayev was awarded the highest honor of Mongolia, the Order of Erdene Ochir ("The Precious Rod"), for his contribution to the development of bilateral relations during his official visit to Mongolia in the summer of 2008.
 Since the establishment of diplomatic relations in 1991, the two countries have signed more than 50 bilateral treaties and agreements.

 In October 2019, Mongolian Prime Minister Ukhnaagiin Khürelsükh visited Nur-Sultan and met Kazakh Prime Minister Askar Mamin.
 It was the first visit by a Mongolian Prime Minister in 25 years.

 In October 2021, Minister of Foreign Affairs of Mongolia Batmunkh Battsetseg visited Nur-Sultan and met Kazakh President Kassym-Jomart Tokayev.